codatio/codat-docs/blog/230710-deprecation-bankaccount-banktransaction.md

 - `POST /companies/{companyId}/data/queue/{bankAccounts}`
 - `POST /companies/{companyId}/data/queue/{bankTransactions}`

-After the change is implemented a call to either of these endpoints for a Plaid, TrueLayer or Basiq data connection ID will return a 400 response.
+After the change is implemented, a call to either of these endpoints for a Plaid, TrueLayer, or Basiq data connection ID will return a 400 response.

 ## Action required​